 Selling your assets means closing your position on that particular asset.
 Hence, if you are long on the asset, you would not be entitled to the potential upside value gain.
 By borrowing you are able to obtain liquidity (working capital) without selling your assets.
-Users are borrowing mainly for unexpected expenses, leveraging their holdings or for new investment opportunities.
+Users are mainly borrowing for unexpected expenses, leveraging their holdings or for new investment opportunities.

 The maximum amount you can borrow depends on the value you have deposited and the available liquidity.
 For example, you can’t borrow an asset if there is not enough liquidity or if your health factor doesn’t allow you to.
-You can find every collateral available and its specific parameters for borrowing in our risk parameters section.
+You can find every collateral available and its specific parameters for borrowing in the risk parameters section.

 To switch your interest rate between stable and variable rate, simply browse to your dashboard and click on the “APR Type” switch button for the asset you wish to apply the rate change.